wieluk/psychopy_linux_installer/README.md

 All commands, along with the installed versions and set paths, as well as the command to refresh your system's PATH, will be displayed at the end of the script.

 ## To-Do

-### Main

-- Refactor bash script, actions and testscripts
+- Refactor actions and testscripts
 - Conduct tests on a physical machine.
 - Test with connected hardware components.

-### Dependencies

-- Identify and remove unnecessary packages for specific platforms.
-- Consider splitting package installations for each distribution.
 - Test on Pacman-based distributions.

 ## Links